tigerabrodi/aws-glue-etl-snowflake/README.md

 Honestly, I started to feel hopeless. 😂

-Like the error message is generic and I'm literally doing what the docs tells me to.
+Like the error message is generic, and I'm literally doing what the docs tell me to.

 And then I found this [workaround](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/265#issuecomment-736864158).

 We gotta do it this way when specifying the format of file: `file_format = "TYPE = JSON"`

 So relieved. 😮‍💨

+# How could this be improved?

+This is what you would typically call Batch Processing.

+Not data that gets sent in real-time, but rather done in a schedule.

+So, how could I improve this project?

+In a realistic scenario, you would want to configure the [Glue job in terraform too](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/glue_job).
+This would likely run on a schedule.

+When configuring the Glue Job, you can point to a script as well.
+So we'd include the scripting there.
+This involves the post-script once the job is done that turns the transformed path into `customers.json`.